open-guides/og-aws/README.md

 ### Tools and Services Market Landscape

-There are now enough cloud and “big data” enterprise companies and products few can keep up with the market landscape.
+There are now enough cloud and “big data” enterprise companies and products that few can keep up with the market landscape.
 (See the [Big Data Evolving Landscape – 2016](https://practicalanalytics.co/2016/02/09/big-data-evolving-landscape-2016/) for one attempt at this.)

 We’ve assembled a landscape of a few of the services.
 This is far from complete, but tries to emphasize services that are popular with AWS practitioners — services that specifically help with AWS, or a complementary, or tools almost anyone using AWS must learn.